angelpaulml17/DeIDClinic/README.md

    - Note the installation path.

 2. **Open the project folder** in your preferred code editor (e.g., Visual Studio Code).
+    **NOTE**: The following commands are applicable only on Windows systems.
 3. **Navigate to the project directory**:

     ```bash